 The CGM consists of three basic parts:

-- wireless display device (or receiver) – has a screen where you can check your current glucose level, look at past data over a span of 24 hours, and get trends about whether glucose is likely to go up or down, and how fast.
+- wireless display device (or receiver) – has a screen where you can check your current blood glucose level, look at past data over a span of 24 hours, and get trends about whether blood glucose is likely to go up or down, and how fast.

-- transmitter – is the small piece that fits onto the sensor and sends glucose information data wirelessly to your display device.
+- transmitter – is the small piece that fits onto the sensor and sends blood glucose information data wirelessly to your display device.

 - sensor – is inserted just underneath the skin, is thinner than a needle and roughly half an inch long.
-The sensor remains in the skin for several days, detecting glucose information.
+The sensor remains in the skin for several days, detecting blood glucose information.

 About the Diabetes Group at Medtronic